JonnieSparkles/app-factory/README.md

 # App-Factory (Dynamic Agentic Deployment System)

-A modular deployment pipeline that AI agents can connect to for autonomous development workflows.
-Compatible with any AI agent that can submit PRs - designed for both refining existing applications and rapidly prototyping new ones.
+A modular deployment pipeline that lets AI agents and developers autonomously manage and refine applications via PR-based workflows.
+Designed for rapid prototyping and seamless updates, it features dynamic deployments where only changed files are to Arweave.
+Compatible with any AI agent or tool that can submit pull requests.

 ## Core Value Proposition

 This system is a pipeline of **modular, optional components** that work together:

 1. **App-Factory Integration** - Compatible with any AI agent that can submit PRs with configurable branch prefix workflows
-2. **Dynamic Deployment** - Only changed files are re-uploaded to Arweave, reducing costs and deployment time
+2. **[Dynamic Deployment](./docs/DYNAMIC_DEPLOYMENT.md)** - Only changed files are re-uploaded to Arweave, reducing costs and deployment time
 3. **ArNS Smart Domains** - Assigns smart, human-readable undernames on Arweave for each deployment (recommended for easier access and management)
 4. **Announcement System** - Completed work is automatically announced with deployment details